asos-jaytobannor/Chatbot-Topic-Logs-Suggestions/README.md

 The next three steps will intialize variables the three variables will be: RowArray, RowNum and ItemNum.

 - RowArray should have the type Array and the value needs to be **Value** retrived from dynamic content in the **List Rows Present in Table**.
 This will contaion the table as a array
-- RowNum should have the Interger and the value needs to be this expression here: `length(variables('RowArray'))` This returns a number showing how many rows are in the table based on the length of the RowArray
+- RowNum should have the type Interger and the value needs to be this expression here: `length(variables('RowArray'))` This returns a number showing how many rows are in the table based on the length of the RowArray
-- ItemNum should have the Interger and the value needs to be 1.
+- ItemNum should have the type Interger and the value needs to be 1.
 This variable will be in a loop in a later step.

 ![](Variables.PNG)